IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 \section{IPQA Benchmark}

 In this section, we present \bench, a benchmark designed to evaluate core intent identification capabilities in personalized question answering (\pqa) scenarios.
 The benchmark evaluates systems' ability to identify core intents in \pqa.
 These core intents represent the specific intents that users prioritized when they select answers.
 Construction of \bench proceeds through four steps: collecting \pqa instances and generating initial intent annotations (Section~\ref{subsec:initial_instance_construction}), verifying data quality and filtering core intents (Section~\ref{subsec:core_intent_filtering}), and validating annotations through human evaluation (Section~\ref{subsec:manual_validation}), and establishing evaluation metrics for core intent identification performance (Section~\ref{subsec:evaluation_framework}).
 Figure~\ref{fig:main_figure} shows the overall process of our benchmark dataset construction.
-Due to the page limit, all prompts are provided in the source code repository\footnote{Will be publicly released soon.}.
+All prompts throughout the pipeline were designed following established practices in benchmark construction~\cite{salemi2025lampqabenchmarkpersonalizedlongform,10.5555/3737916.3738608,seo-etal-2025-mt} with minimal necessary instructions, and are provided in the source code repository.